Please Select a Location

 Strong and durable packaging can make or break your parcel — literally.
 The primary role of packaging is to protect the product from any damage that may arise during the transportation, handling, and storage process.
 Accidents may happen during the shipping process that is completely out of your control, causing a package to show up at the customer’s doorstep damaged.

 Customers who are eagerly waiting for their parcels definitely do not want to receive them damaged.
 They pay for delivery and expect their purchases to arrive on time, safe and sound.
 If they receive damaged goods, it casts a bad light on the business and they may choose not to purchase from your e-commerce platform anymore.
 From the perspective of businesses or e-commerce brands, the packaging is as important as your product.
 This is because good packaging reduces the occurrence of defective products.
-Since damaged items cause inconvenience to customers and lower satisfaction rates, and thus revenue, it comes as no surprise that proper packaging is a critical factor to business success.
+According to a research by Chainalytics, damaged items cause inconvenience to customers and lower satisfaction rates, and thus revenue, it comes as no surprise that proper packaging is a critical factor to business success.

 Here are some tips and tricks you can follow to ensure that your parcels arrive defect-free to keep the satisfactory rates of your customers high.